-Perfect for a cozy meal through the winter months and is a quick flavorful meal for busy weeknights.
+This recipe and my eggplant Parmesan are perfect for cozy meals throughout the winter months and are both quick and flavorful dinners for busy weeknights.
 Complete this hearty meal with garlic bread or easy breadsticks and a simple chopped salad for a dinner everyone will love!

 What is Manicotti?

 Manicotti is an Italian-American pasta dish made from long tubes of cooked pasta, translated to mean “little sleeves” that are stuffed with cheese, usually a seasoned ricotta blend, spinach, and sometimes meat.
 They are then smothered with a marinara sauce, béchamel sauce, or just a sprinkling of cheese and baked!